adobe/aepsdk_flutter/plugins/flutter_aepcore/README.md

 ### Lifecycle

-For more informationa about Lifecycle for Edge Network, visit the documentation [here](https://developer.adobe.com/client-sdks/edge/lifecycle-for-edge-network/).
+For more information about Lifecycle for Edge Network, visit the documentation [here](https://developer.adobe.com/client-sdks/edge/lifecycle-for-edge-network/).

 Starting from Adobe Experience Platform Flutter **5.x**, lifecycle tracking is enabled automatically with Initialize APIs by default.